Making Research Accessible initiative

 Goals

-3. Create opportunities to share information and learn from one another (i.e. knowledge mobilization)
+1. Create opportunities for community organizations, community members, researchers, students, and others to share information and learn from one another.

 Who we are

-The Making Research Accessible initiative is a partnership between the UBC Learning Exchange and the UBC Library’s Irving K. Barber Learning Centre, with input from the UBC Office of Community Engagement, the UBC Knowledge Exchange Unit, the UBC School of Library, Archival, and Information Studies (iSchool), Simon Fraser University Library, and the Vancouver Public Library.
+The Making Research Accessible initiative is led by the UBC Learning Exchange and UBC Library’s Irving K. Barber Learning Centre in collaboration with SFU CERi, SFU Library, UBC iSchool, and Vancouver Public Library.

 What we do